openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

-In the previous step you added a process definition to your Kogito application that uses a Service Task node to call a CDI bean.
+In the previous step we added a process definition to our Kogito application that uses a Service Task node to call a CDI bean.
 In this step we will implement the CDI bean that calls our RESTful service.

 # REST Client Dependencies

-We first need to add the required dependencies to our pom.xml.
-Because we will be using the `quarkus-rest-client`, we need to add its dependency to our POM.
+We first add the required dependencies to our pom.xml.
+Because we will use the `quarkus-rest-client`, we need to add its dependency to our POM.

-We can add the dependencies using the following Maven command:
+Click the following command to add the dependencies to our project.

 `mvn quarkus:add-extension -Dextensions=io.quarkus:quarkus-rest-client`{{execute T1}}